lukaszflorczak/vue-agile/README.md

 ## Responsive

-To customize responsiveness, I recommend defining your desired breakpoints and passing a settings object with your modification options inside **options**.
+To customize responsiveness, I recommend defining your desired breakpoints and passing settings object with your modification options inside **options**.

 #### Example